Sriracha (film)

 Sriracha is a 2013 American documentary film directed by Griffin Hammond.
 The film features David Tran discussing the origins of his Huy Fong Foods sriracha sauce.

 Release

 On December 11, 2013, the film was released to Vimeo digitally for the price of five US dollars initially.

-Film festival circuit

 The film was officially selected at a number of film festivals across the United States and other countries.